-Figure 19.
+Figure 17.
 Dr. Cooke was a prolific writer and used his Traveller's Microscope extensively to support his publications

-In view of Moginie's role as a manufacturer of microscopes in the same years that Baker's Traveller's Microscopes were first sold, it is not unreasonable to suggest that Moginie not only designed the "Traveller's" microscopes that were sold by Baker, but was perhaps their manufacturer.
+In view of Moginie's role as a manufacturer of microscopes in the same years that Baker's Traveller's Microscopes were first sold, it is not unreasonable to wonder if Moginie not only designed the "Traveller's" microscopes that were sold by Baker, but was perhaps their manufacturer.
 That is, rather than being either simply an employee or consultant, as had been previously thought, Moginie may have been a supplier to the considerably larger firm of C(harles) Baker.
-It is possible that Moginie initially worked for Baker and then left to form his own business in the latter part of the 1860's.
-Sadly, which of either conclusion (or an even different one) is not known by me.
+Although it is possible that Moginie initially worked for Baker and then left to form his own business in the latter part of the 1860's.